Trump set to sell the economy - and himself - in State of the Union address - KTVZ

 It’s Trump’s third State of the Union speech and his fourth address to a joint session of Congress.
 He’s stuck mostly to script during his past speeches.

-The White House has announced two guests meant to underscore Trump’s message: Army veteran Tony Rankins, a former addict who has benefited from one of the administration’s “opportunity zone” job training programs, and deputy chief of the US Border Patrol Raul Ortiz.
+The White House has announced a roster of guests meant to underscore Trump’s message: a former addict who has benefited from one of the administration’s “opportunity zone” job training programs; the deputy chief of the US Border Patrol; a fourth-grade student and her mother from Pennsylvania who the White House says were negatively affected by legislation in the state; a mother and son whose father was killed by a roadside bomb the White House says was supplied by slain Iranian commander Qasem Soleimani; and a former police chief in Venezuela who was imprisoned for years in the country before escaping to Florida.

 Aides have acknowledged that last minute changes to the text — including possible references to the impeachment — are always possible.
 Trump and his team of advisers often revise his speeches up until the moment of delivery.